Bob Wyatt

 Wyatt played his last Test against Australia at the Melbourne Cricket Ground in 1937.
 In his test career, he scored 1,839 runs at an average of 31.70 and took 18 wickets at an average of 35.66.
 In his first-class career he played 739 matches, scoring 39,405 runs at an average of 40.04, and taking 901 wickets at an average of 32.84.
 His highest innings in a test match was 149 against South Africa at Trent Bridge in 1935.

 He captained Warwickshire from 1930 to 1937 when he was replaced by Peter Cranmer.
-Wyatt didn't like the way this was handled, but he nevertheless continued to play for Warwickshire through the 1938 and 1939 seasons.
+Wyatt did not like the way this was handled, but he nevertheless continued to play for Warwickshire through the 1938 and 1939 seasons.
 He served in the Royal Air Force in World War II.
 After the war, he transferred to Worcestershire, where he said he had six happy summers.
 In his penultimate match in 1951, he faced the final ball of the game against Somerset at Taunton with Worcestershire needing six to win, and "he duly drove it high into the pavilion for victory".

 He lived to be 93 years old and was England's oldest living Test cricketer before his death.
 He has a stand named after him at Warwickshire's home ground of Edgbaston.
 He was the cousin of politician and broadcaster Woodrow Wyatt.